Are We Role-Playing On Life’s Stage?

 “All the world’s a stage” is attributed to William Shakespeare.
 It originates from a monologue spoken by the character Jaques in his pastoral comedy As You Like It, specifically in Act II, Scene VII.

-In this famous speech, Jaques compares life to a play and describes people’s various roles throughout their lives, famously outlining the “seven ages of man” from infancy to old age.
+In this famous speech, Jaques compares life to a play and describes people’s role-playing throughout their lives, famously outlining the “seven ages of man” from infancy to old age.

-Shakespeare refers to our roles in our lives versus our authentic selves.
+Shakespeare contrasts our role-playing with our authentic selves.

 Every interaction is a scene.
 Every decision is a plot point.
 Every challenge is just dramatic tension building to your triumphant third act.